yueyefengs/system-prompts-and-models-of-ai-tools/v0 Prompts and Tools/Model.md

-v0 is powered by Sonnet 3.5.
+One of the models v0 is powered by is Sonnet 3.5.

 ![Model](https://r2.e-z.host/30d20ab3-9319-4fe3-a2ee-d158bfedb06f/mcox7uwz.png)